Affiliate links on Android Authority may earn us a commission. Learn more.

 Launched in a beta version in 2014, Pluto TV is a bit different than other streaming services.
 Besides being free to access, it offers over 250 “channels” of content that run “live” 24/7.
 It’s like a virtual version of old-fashioned cable TV.
 You can surf through channels of all types, in many different categories.

 Pluto TV was purchased by Viacom (now known as ViacomCBS) for $340 million in 2019.
-The company says that the service currently has over 52 million active monthly viewers worldwide.
+The company says that the service has over 64 million active monthly viewers worldwide.

 Are there commercials on this free service?

 As you might expect from a free streaming service, you will have to watch commercials occasionally while watching Pluto TV’s channels and on-demand movies and TV series.
 However, the interruptions are still less than what you would watch on standard broadcast TV or basic cable.

 Where can I watch Pluto TV?